codetony25/productive-coding-tips/readme.md

 > Use these in your code editor to increase coding productivity

-1. Moving The Cursor around Efficiently
+1. Moving The Cursor
     - Move your cursor to the next or previous line with <kbd>CTRL</kbd> <kbd>N</kbd> or <kbd>CTRL</kbd> <kbd>P</kbd> you can also use arrow keys, but your hand moves too far away.
     - Go to end of the line of code with <kbd>CMD</kbd> <kbd>LEFT</kbd> or <kbd>CMD</kbd> <kbd>RIGHT</kbd>

-2. Selecting Code Efficiently
+2. Selecting Code
     - Highlight the next occurance of highlighted code with <kbd>CMD</kbd> <kbd>G</kbd>
     - Highlight the previous occurance of highlighted code with <kbd>SHIFT</kbd> <kbd>CMD</kbd> <kbd>G</kbd>
     - Highlight same code occurance with <kbd>CTRL</kbd> <kbd>G</kbd> or go back with <kbd>CTRL</kbd> <kbd>SHIFT</kbd> <kbd>G</kbd>